Secret Storage

 SECRET_KEY in production.
 The default value in development is not secure.
 This key signs session cookies and CSRF tokens — if compromised, an attacker could forge sessions.Plugin Configuration Secrets

-LLM provider API keys, channel tokens, and third-party service credentials are configured through the plugin system and stored in the database as JSON:
+LLM provider API keys, channel tokens, and third-party service credentials are configured through the plugin system and stored in the database:

 | Plugin Type | Storage Level | Database Table |